ioncakephper/js-quality-started/README.md

 ### CI/CD Pipelines

-This template includes one GitHub Action workflows located in the `.github/workflows` directory:
+This template includes one GitHub Action workflow located in the `.github/workflows` directory:

 - **`ci.yml`**: This workflow runs on every push and pull request to the `main` branch.
 It acts as a final validation gate, ensuring that all tests, linting, and formatting checks pass before code is merged.